ubports/click/doc/index.rst

 For Ubuntu 14.04, make sure you have the *python2.7* and *python3.4* packages installed.
-Unless you upgraded from a previous version of Ubuntu and haven't removed it yet, you won't have Python3.3 and Python 3.2 available.
-Build it from source if necessary, install them say into ``/usr/local``, and make sure it is on your ``$PATH``.
+Unless you upgraded from a previous version of Ubuntu and haven't removed it yet, you won't have Python 3.3 and Python 3.2 available.
+Build them from source if necessary, install them say into ``/usr/local``, and make sure they are on your ``$PATH``.

 You'll need *tox* (Ubuntu package *python-tox*) installed in order to run the full test suite.
 You should be able to just say::